KTH-SSAS/python-openvpn-client/README.md

 # Module openvpnclient.py
 This standalone module is intended to handle OpenVPN connections to a remote server.
+It works on macOS-latest and Ubuntu (24.04).

+Note: Testing requires OpenVPN >= 2.6 since `peer-fingerprint` which was first introduced then.

 ## Setup
 ```bash